KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 4. **Primary native layer governs placement.** Each figure is assigned to the layer where its archetypal function is structurally native, even if myths describe cross-band activity.
 5. **Cross-band descriptions reflect cultural conflation.** Myths lack the lattice, so they splice many layer-functions into a single figure.
 The registry tracks the primary native layer and notes conflation rather than treating it as genuine multivalence.
 6. **Entropic cascades are real.** A single entropic current can manifest at different layers — e.g., Nekron (IL₅) → Lucifer / Nyxea (IL₄) → the Beast (Lucifer embodied) → the False Prophet (IL₂).
 These are one current at different strata, not separate entities.
 Tracked as cascades.
+7. **Centropic cascades are real.** A single centropic current can likewise manifest across layers — e.g., Osiris at L₄ DL (law / judgment) → L₃ DS (post-restoration operative function).
+The principle is symmetric with entropic cascades.
+Tracked identically.
+8. **Cascade contra conflation.** A cascade is when a single current manifests across layers lawfully — same essence, different operative strata.
+Conflation is when overlap breaks structural logic — different functions assigned to the same name by cultural compression.
+Cascade preserves structural coherence; conflation obscures it.
-7. **Soul / Mind specificity is preferred.** Where the function clearly maps to DP or DL (not both), the specific aspect is noted.
+9. **Soul / Mind specificity is preferred.** Where the function clearly maps to DP or DL (not both), the specific aspect is noted.
-8. **Canonical language applies.** Supernal / subversal (not higher / lower), acclivous / declivous (not ascending / descending), veracious / spurious or genuine / counterfeit (not true / false), contra (not versus).
+10. **Canonical language applies.** Supernal / subversal (not higher / lower), acclivous / declivous (not ascending / descending), veracious / spurious or genuine / counterfeit (not true / false), contra (not versus).
 Hierarchical value language is avoided.

 ---